Anonymous202401/If-Recollecting-were-Forgetting/README.md

 Therefore, based on the above Figure, we conclude that under this setup, there exists an optimal step size that achieves the best test accuracy while maintaining a small approximation error.
 However, we are not aware of any optimization problem yielding the results shown in the FIGURE above.
 When $\eta_1 > \eta_2$, the optimal learning rate must be set to $\eta_2$, which, although rare, inevitably leads to insufficient training.

-Overall, since our method is less affected by the step size when below the threshold, there is typically no noticeable tradeoff.
+Overall, since our method is less affected by the step size when below the threshold, there is no noticeable tradeoff.